 A common example is the ice-albedo feedback, which refers to the melting of the polar caps.
 According to this, extensive ice surfaces have a cooling effect on the global climate, as a high proportion of radiation is reflected.
 As a result of the global rise in the average temperature, however, these ice surfaces begin to melt, the ice surfaces shrink and the amount of reflected radiation is reduced.
 At the same time, the area of land or ocean that has a significantly lower albedo will increase, reflecting less radiation and thus intensifying the actual cause of glacier melt.

-Furthermore, scientists can calculate the so-called tipping points of individual subsystems of the global climate.
+Scientists can calculate the tipping points of individual subsystems of the global climate.
 The higher the global rise in temperature, the more the climate system is affected, so that at a certain point, despite significant efforts, a reversal in the process is no longer possible.
-Where exactly these tipping points can be found, however, is currently still unclear and can only be calculated with a great degree of uncertainty.
+Where exactly these tipping points can be found is difficult to predict.
 Such tipping points are expected for the melting of the polar caps and for the stability of important ocean currents.
+Other possible tipping points are the disappearance of the Amazon rainforest, the thawing of the permafrost with the release of methane and carbon dioxide, or the acidification of the oceans and the decrease in the absorption capacity for carbon dioxide.

 You can find further exciting information on the subject of climate change and climate protection in our climate booklet